-You will notice that the muscle groups that are the fullest to begin with will respond quickly to training because they contain more muscle fibers, which gives them higher growth potential Those muscle groups are also easier to activate during compound exercises.
+You will notice that your fullest muscle groups will respond quickly to training because they contain more muscle fibers.
+The higher fiber density results in a higher growth potential.
+Those muscle groups are also easier to activate during compound exercises.

 At the end of the day, it’s all about your personal genetics.
-For example, my latissimus dorsi muscles have really low insertions which makes training lats a joy.
-However, my calves, forearms, hamstrings and arms have ridiculously short muscle bellies, and I know very well that those won’t improve much regardless of training routines and experts’ advices.
+For example, my latissimus dorsi muscles have really low insertions.
+This makes lat training a joy.
+However, my calves, forearms, hamstrings and arms have ridiculously short muscle bellies, and I know very well that those areas won’t improve much regardless of training routines and experts’ advice.

-Since people are different, I can’t tell you exactly which will be the fastest muscle to grow on you.
+Since people are different, I can’t tell you which will be the fastest growing muscle on you.
 In general, the longer the muscle, the better as far as bodybuilding/recreational muscle building is concerned.
-If you have nice long biceps, those will grow quite easily compared to other less favorable body parts.
-When the muscle is lengthy there is just more room for growth and nothing can change that – not even steroids.
+If you have nice long biceps, they will grow easily compared to other less favorable body parts.

-There are many more examples too.
-The bodybuilder Dennis Wolf has really high lat insertions which create the appearance of weak and naked lower back.
-On the other hand guys like Joel Stubbs, Larry Scott, Dorian Yates have really low lats which make their backs wider and thicker looking.
+Another example would be the bodybuilder Dennis Wolf.
+He has high lat insertions which create the appearance of a weak and naked lower back.
+On the other hand, guys like Joel Stubbs, Larry Scott and Dorian Yates have really low lats which make their backs wider and thicker looking.

-That’s also the reason why Phil Heath looks more “aesthetically pleasing” /what a term that one is/ than almost everybody else.
+Favorable insertions are also the reason why Phil Heath looks more “aesthetically pleasing” than his competition.
 He has full muscle bellies in his entire body and thus no underdeveloped parts.
-He does not have any major weaknesses.
+Unlike his competition, he does not have any major weaknesses.

-Muscle groups that are more likely to have shorter muscle bellies (it all depends on the person at the end of the day)
+Muscle groups that are more likely to have shorter bellies

 Biceps & Triceps